nothanselivander/MICB475_Space/Meeting_Minutes/Lab_Notebook.md

    * Indicator taxa - write all 28 of them and keep p value and stas value -
      *  indicator (stats) value, remove species (did up to genus level - family, genus - remove domain + phyla) - only include anything above 0.7 - separate into two columns, location and data sets          (maybe organize by family or highest stat value to lowest) can consider color coding
    * have presentation draft ready by next meeting
         * In the presentation - pick one alpha and one beta - say that diversity is different, venn diagram and indicator taxa

+### November 28
+* insert tasks here
+* Amy performed Permanova analysis on Beta Diversity Plots

+### November 29
+* insert tasks here
+* Amy created beta diversity slides + added information to the limitation

 ## W13-TM Week 13 Team Meeting
 # Meeting Agenda
-# December 30, 2023
+# November 30, 2023
 * Go over draft slides:
   * Statistical testing: Wilcox or Kruskal for data source?
 PERMANOVA for isolation_data_source?
   * Ellipses for PCOA